 If you provide your data by contacting Eden Legal, or when you or your organisation become a client, supplier, colaborator, candidate, employee, etc., then like all businesses, Eden Legal may process your data.

-Eden Legal will use personal data about you for the purpose for which it is given and in accordance with applicable laws (including the EU’s GDPR) and this policy.
-This policy may be updated from time to time so please check back for the most current information.
+Eden Legal will use personal data about you for the purpose for which it is given and in accordance with applicable laws (including the GDPR) and this notice.
+This notice may be updated from time to time so please check back for the most current information.

 1. Who is the data controller for your data?

 Eden Legal is a company based in Spain, contactable here:

 Under applicable EU and Spanish laws, Eden Legal is not required to appoint a dedicated “data protection officer”, and Eden Legal has not decided to appoint one voluntarily.
 However, if you contact us, Eden Legal commits to addressing all data-related enquiries promptly and professionally.